House of Annetta in collaboration with the New School of the Anthropocene

 • I have caring responsibilities that significantly restrict my income.

-• I have no access to savings and/or very limited expendable income that might, for example, allow me to buy coffee at a shop, attend the cinema or concert, and buy clothes and books.
+• I have no access to savings and/or very limited expendable income to buy coffee at a shop, attend the cinema or concert, and buy clothes and books.

 • I cannot afford a holiday or do not have the ability to take time off without financial burden.